bijoutrouvaille/fireward/readme.md

 #### Punctuation

 is important.
-The example above demonstrates it.
+The example above demonstrates correct usage.
 Extra or missing marks may cause the file to fail compilation.

 #### Route Matching, Conditions and Functions

 For the exception of assigning a type to a route, the syntax is identical to the Firestore rule language syntax.

+#### Comments and Splitting Across Files

+are not yet supported.
+Both are in the immediate plans.

 ## Contributing